jitendrakyadav/pgmsolutions/readme.txt

 5. date_default_timezone_get(): This function provides you current working timezone at your system/machine/server.
    Example:
    echo date_default_timezone_get();		//Output: Asia/Kolkata    (which is GMT+05:30)
+   Note: In linux machine, I have seen that, timezone GMT+05:30 name is shown as "Asia/Calcutta" instead of "Asia/Kolkata".
 6. date_default_timezone_set(): This function sets the default timezone used by all date/time functions in a script.
    Example:
    date_default_timezone_set("Europe/Berlin");	//GMT+01